Have you ever been asked the best way on “How to clean leaves on houseplants?”

 Growers try to clean the foliage but are not always successful.
 This is why sometimes plants arrive with a noticeable “white stuff” on the leaves.

 How To Clean Plant Leaves – Keeping Houseplants Free of Dust

 Over a period of time indoors plants will accumulate fuzzy leves.
 Keeping the leaves of your plants free of dust and contaminants makes them look more attractive.

 It also helps them stay healthier.
 Clean leaves help air-purifying plants and air-filtering plants absorb more light and can perform photosynthesis more efficiently.
 They can absorb foliar fertilizer more completely and efficiently, as well.

 When cleaning plants, it’s important to use gentle, effective methods that remove contaminants without harming the plants.

 You can use a commercial leaf cleaning product and follow the instructions on the packaging, or the occasional use of light dish soap water to clean, followed by a plain clear water rinse should be fine to keep your plants pest-free and clean.

-Avoid leaf shine products as they may tend to clog pores and inhibit transpiration.
+Avoid using homemade leaf shine products as they may tend to clog pores and inhibit transpiration.

 To impart a beautiful shine to smooth leaves, add a little Neem tree oil to your spray solution.
 This will also help deter pests.